NYU-CS6313-Projects/d3-labs/README.md

 The example repository is found here, as well as some stuff on branching

 * [Git Branching](http://nvie.com/posts/a-successful-git-branching-model/)
     - Covers the concept of branching for collaboration.
-Great for larger projects, but probably more than you need for this course.
-Just Remember: Branch, make changes, then merge changes into master.
-This alleviates some headaches.
+    - For simplicity's sake, you may wish to avoid branching, but this is available as an option, if you desire
 * Visual Git Applications
     - [Github Desktop Client](https://windows.github.com/) or for [Mac](https://mac.github.com/)
     - [Sourcetree](https://www.atlassian.com/software/sourcetree)
 * [Pro Git](http://git-scm.com/book/en/v2), the best book on Git.
 Completely Free
+    - Most important chapters are 1 (for installation), 2 for using Git, and 6 for use of Github

 ###video2
 HTML and CSS.
 Sample code here